Do Go On - 334 - Pan Am Flight 73

 So cool.

-So, you brought me back a magnet.
+Brought me back a magnet.

-So, you are welcome back to the podcast.
+So you are welcome back to the podcast.

 That was your entry requirement.